waynodiablo/Oystercard/further_javascript/frontend_single_page_app_guidance.md

-# Single page app guidance
+# Frontent, single page app guidance

 * How will you serve your app?
 Maybe a very simple library like :pill: [http-server](../pills/http_server.md)?